sharynjs/sharyn-scripts/README.md

 const startServer = `http-server -p ${PORT}`
 ```

-It also makes chaining, and launching scripts in parallel much easier than using [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) (which has been a precious help for many years).
+It makes chaining, and launching scripts in parallel much easier than using [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) (which has been a precious help for many years).
+It also makes your scripts compatible with both Yarn and NPM.

 This package is just a little helper for those who like to use JavaScript to declare their scripts instead of using `scripts` in `package.json`.
 It is not needed at all to use this technique, but it reduces the boilerplate a bit.